 Arkansas Nursing Programs and Degrees Guide

 The following guide to nursing schools in Arkansas contains important information on the many undergraduate and graduate nursing programs offered in the state.
 Arkansas’s colleges and universities feature a wide range of specializations with the nursing degree, including family nurse practitioner, nursing education, nursing administration, and clinical nurse leader.
-Online universities, such as Capella University and Kaplan University, feature undergraduate and graduate nursing programs, which makes earning a nursing degree easy for those who require flexibility and convenience.
+A growing number of universities are featuring online undergraduate and graduate nursing programs, which can make earning a nursing degree easier for those who require flexibility and convenience.